Letztes Update: 10. June 2024

 But the language geeks of Leo.org have found other variations of this translation, which could also be possible:

-• Ché might have left out “lucharemos” before the sentence, a typical stylistic phenomenon.
-Then the translation would be “We will always fight” or “We will never stop fighting until we win.”
+- Ché might have omitted the word “lucharemos” (we will fight) before the phrase, a typical stylistic phenomenon.
+Then the translation would be: “We will always fight” or “We will never stop fighting until we win.”

-• It could also be possible that it means: forever, until victory.
-With the above, supplemented “fighting”, the phrase would go something more like: “we will fight until we win”.
+- It’s also possible that it means: forever, until victory.
+With the added “fight” above, it would evoke perseverance: “we will fight until we win.”

-Because most likely, there is a comma error in the original
+Most likely, there is a comma error in the original!

 If you look at the original text, you notice that Siempre is clearly capitalized, this makes no sense in the middle of a sentence.
 So, if we assume that there is actually an end before Siempre, then the whole thing would read: “Hasta la victoria.
 Siempre Patria o Muerte”, that is: “[we fight] until victory, always fatherland or death”.